 What Causes Strabismus?

-- Genetics: It can be inherited from parents, and it is more common in children with a family history of the condition.
+- Genetics: It can be inherited from parents, which is more common in children with a family history of the condition.

 - Trauma: A head injury or trauma to the eye can cause this.